 Our staff will respond to your query promptly and provide detailed information to your questions.

-11 days - Hurtigruten Voyage, stopping longer in Lofoten and Tromsø
+11 days - Norwegian Coastal Voyage, stopping longer in Lofoten and Tromsø

-This tour includes the voyage from Bergen on the Hurtigruten Coastal Voyage including visits to Ålesund, Geirangerfjord, Trondheim and Saltstraumen.
-You then leave your Hurtigruten ship to spend longer in the unmissable Lofoten Archipelago.
+This tour includes the voyage from Bergen on the Norwegian Coastal Voyage including visits to Ålesund, Geirangerfjord, Trondheim and Saltstraumen.
+You then leave your ship to spend longer in the unmissable Lofoten Archipelago.
 A local express ferry will get you to Tromsø.

 The Lofoten Islands is a secret gem in the Northern part of Norway.
 Laid out against summer greens and yellows, Lofoten's razor-sharp peaks poke dark against a clear, cobalt sky.
 In the pure, exhilarating air, there’s a constant tang of salt and, in the villages, more than a whiff of cod, that giant of the seas whose annual migration brings wealth.
 Its a dream for hikers, fishermen and all nature lovers.